Display advertising CTRs and what these mean for your industry

 They measure the number of clicks on your display ad but don’t necessarily result in a higher conversion rate.
 Very few people click on display ads, and those that do won’t usually take action while there.
 This is why combining a display ad’s CTR with impressions gives you a clearer picture of your banner ad’s performance and how to benchmark this.

-Our most recent 2022 display data analysis trawled through results from over 1 million ad impressions.
+Our most recent 2022 display data analysis, gathering data from Bannerflow’s platform, trawled through results from over 200 billion impressions.
 The findings showed notable variations in CTRs across different verticals, including:

 - Financial services